 Changes to your shape

-Usually, between the ages of 9 and 13 girls grow much faster than they had been growing.
-This process — called a growth spurt — happens later for boys.
-That’s why you may find yourself taller than the boys in your class for a while.
+How your body looks changes a lot during puberty.
+For one, usually between the ages of 9 and 13, girls grow much faster than they had been growing.
+This process, called a growth spurt, happens later for boys.
+That explains why you may be taller than the boys in your grade for a while.

-It’s also really common to struggle with body image, or how you feel about your body.
-It’s especially hard when there are so many pictures of girls on television and in magazines with "perfect" bodies.
-Remember, though, that a lot of what you see on TV and in magazines is either fake or unhealthy.
-And women and girls come in all shapes and sizes.
-The size of your body does not have anything to do with your value as a person!
+During puberty, it’s common to struggle with body image, or how you feel about your body.
+This can be especially hard when models in magazines have bodies that seem “perfect.”
+But a lot of what you see in magazines and online is either fake or unhealthy.

-If you or a friend may have a serious problem with body image or any eating disorder, talk to a parent, a doctor, or another adult you trust.
-There is help available for you, and it’s important to get treated.
+If you think you or a friend may have a problem with body image or an eating disorder, talk to a parent, a doctor, or another adult you trust.
+Help is available, and it’s important to get treated.
 You can get better!